Sortedam School Interior Design

 Putting identity and learning objectives on the walls

 Location: Copenhagen, Denmark

 At Sortedam School, right by the Copenhagen lakes, arki_lab designed a new interior for the stairs and hallways, based on the students’ visions, spatial logistics, and school budget.
 The new approach captured the school's unique character and identity, as well as the learning objectives.

 We kicked off the project with focus group interviews and made an online survey for all the users: students, teachers and administration.
 This led to two fundamental insights: Firstly, the school had a very interesting history.
-It was the first mixed gender school in Copenhagen and had many prominent alumni like the Danish natural science family [Niels, Harald & Aage] Bohr.
-Secondly and somewhat shockingly, none of the pupils knew about this history!
+It was the first mixed gender school in Copenhagen and had many prominent alumni like the Danish natural science family (Niels, Harald & Aage) Bohr.
+Secondly, and somewhat shockingly, none of the pupils knew about this history!
 Furthermore, there was a lack of positive associations with the school.
 It was in a kind of identity crisis.

 Share this Project